cosmos/sdk-tutorials/academy/4-my-own-chain/can-play.md

 $ checkersd query checkers can-play-move 0 black 0 5 1 4
 ```

-Black trying to play a red piece returns:
+If black tries to play a red piece, it returns:

 ```
 possible: false